-- A. the index forks are not stationary in time and - B. Fisher's Five-Tined Fork does not appear as the only possibility here.
+A. the index forks are not stationary in time and

+B. Fisher's Five-tined Fork does not appear at all here, not to speak as the only possibility.
 Fisher's theory is clearly rejected.

-Inside these bounds, we find all the excellent formulas, which have zero biases for SC although their shifts from F differ slightly from zero (because changes are not infinitesimal):
+Inside these bounds, we find all the superlative formulas, which have zero biases for SC although their shifts from F differ slightly from zero (because changes are not infinitesimal):